ldwgvnbthvn/liszta-py-lernen/basic-py/conditionals/README.md

 ## If Statement
 If this condition is true, do something.<br/>

+## If-Else Statement
+If A condition is NOT true, try B condition first.
 ```python
 #Type your answer here.
 name= input('Please input your name')